spiritedmedia/systems/web-servers/staging.spiritedmedia.com/README.md

 ```

 Now login to WordPress and set things up the way they need to be set-up (delete unecessary themes and plugins etc).

+## Set-up the Deploy Script
+Copy `deploy-staging.sh` to `/var/www/scripts/deploy-staging.sh`.
+This is used by AWS CodeDeploy to update the application from our build repo so the server is running the latest version of the code.

 ## Password Protection
 Because this is a staging server we only want certain people to be able to access it.
 Adding a basic authentication layer keeps the public out as well as bots.